 Complaints must be lodged within one year from the date on which the facts upon which the allegation is grounded could be reasonably known by the complainant.

 Unless full confidentiality has been requested by the complainant, each admissible complaint will be published on the EIB website together with a summary of the case, the EIB-CM conclusions and the relevant reports.
-The identity of the complainant will only be published if the complainant has given consent.
+Even when the complainant has not requested confidentiality, EIB-CM reports do not disclose the identity of the complainant or other persons concerned by the complaint.

 If you have a concern about an EIB Group project, policy or other activity, you can complain in writing directly to the Complaints Mechanism.